thayton/thayton.github.io/_posts/2014-11-28-form-handling-with-mechanize-and-beautifulsoup.md

 ### Control selection using a predicate function

-Use predicate functions in conjunction with regular-expressions to select controls within a form that match a specific pattern:
+You can also use predicate functions in conjunction with regular-expressions to select controls within a form that match a specific pattern:

 {% highlight python %}
 import re

-# raytheon.py
 def select_control(control):
   r = re.compile(r'ctl\d+_HiddenField')
   return bool(re.match(r, control.name))